-If you put the meatballs in uncooked they’d fall apart but if you put them in cooked they’d just get dry.
+In the past when I put the meatballs in uncooked they’d fall apart but if I put them in cooked they’d just get dry.
 What’s a mom to do?

-They work in everything but I especially like them in meatball sandwiches with a thick layer of melty, gooey cheese on top.
+They work in everything but I especially like them in Italian meatball sandwiches with a thick layer of melty, gooey cheese on top.
 The combination of sourdough bread with a crispy, flaky crust and those buttery tender meatballs oozing in marinara that’s soaking into the bread, and then the melty-gooey-stringy-when-you-bite-into-it cheese on the top?

 It’s decadent.
 Luxurious.
 Oh so delicious!